 If the body is out of balance or stressed by internal or external factors, such as environmental toxins, the body’s endocannabinoid system monitors and assists in regulating the body to keep a constant internal environment.
 Homeostasis refers to the process of finding that perfect balance, stability, or equilibrium within a cell or the body.
 Keeping a stable internal environment requires constant adjustments as conditions change inside and outside the cell.
 As internal and external environments of a cell are constantly changing, adjustments must be made continuously to stay at or near the normal level.
 Because of this, homeostasis can be thought of as a dynamic equilibrium, rather than a constant, unchanging state. https://opencurriculum.org/5385/homeostasis-and-regulation-in-the-human-body/

-Full spectrum Hemp Extract is a CBD oil containing a high amount of CBD plus all other naturally existing cannabinoids including 0.3% or less THC in the hemp plant.
-Full spectrum also contains certain types of terpenes, flavonoids, vitamins, minerals and plant proteins also naturally existing in the hemp plant.
+Full spectrum Hemp Extract is a CBD oil containing a dominant amount of CBD plus any other naturally occurring cannabinoids in the hemp plant including 0.3% or less THC.
+Full spectrum may also contain various terpenes, flavonoids, vitamins, minerals and plant proteins as they naturally occur in the hemp plant.
 All of these compounds work together in synergy to multiply the potential therapeutic and health benefits, creating what is commonly referred to as the “Entourage Effect”.

 Broad Spectrum is basically a Full Spectrum formula minus any amount of THC whatsoever.
 A Broad Spectrum product is typically advertised as “THC Free” or “0.00% THC.”